Wives of Muhammad: Muhammad's widows

 The extent of Muhammad's property at the time of his death is unclear.
 Although Qur'an [2.180] clearly addresses issues of inheritance, Abu Bakr, the new leader of the Muslim ummah, refused to divide Muhammad's property among his widows and heirs, saying that he had heard Muhammad say:

 We (Prophets) do not have any heirs; what we leave behind is (to be given in) charity.

 Muhammad's widow Hafsa played a role in the collection of the first Qur'anic manuscript.
 After Abu Bakr had collected the copy, he gave it to Hafsa, who preserved it until Uthman took it, copied it and distributed it in Muslim lands.

 Some of Muhammad's widows were active politically in the Islamic state after Muhammad's death.
 Safiyya, for example, aided the Caliph Uthman during his siege.
 During the first fitna, some wives also took sides.
 Umm Salama, for example, sided with Ali and sent her son Umar for help.
 The last of Muhammad's wives, Umm Salama, lived to hear about the tragedy of Karbala in 680, dying the same year.
 The grave of the wives of Muhammed is located at Al-Baqi Cemetery, Medina.

 Timeline of marriages

 The vertical lines in the graph indicate, in chronological order, the start of prophethood, the Hijra, and the Battle of Badr.

+Dr. Mustafa Khattab lists a simplified version of the marriages of Muhammad as follows: